Asim0125/url-shortener/README.md

 - a–z
 - 0–9

-This allows numeric identifiers to be represented using shorter strings.
-A monotonically increasing internal ID (or a hash-derived numeric value) is converted into a Base62 string, so instead of storing a URL against an ID like `482910573`, the system stores and serves a short code like `Ab1x9Z`.
+This allows numeric identifiers to be represented using shorter strings.A unique numeric identifier is converted into a Base62 string, allowing the application to represent the identifier using a shorter, URL-friendly code.

 Because the alphabet has 62 characters, a 6-character Base62 code can represent over **56 billion** unique combinations (62⁶ ≈ 5.68 × 10¹⁰) — comfortably enough for a growing service while keeping short URLs genuinely short.